 }

 Three tools: convert_pdf for extraction, analyze_pdf for quick quality triage, batch_convert for directories.
+Setup details in pdfmux MCP server for Claude and Cursor and pdfmux for Claude Code.

 Try it